Propose An Efficient Synthesis For The Following Transformation

 Step 4: Considering Protecting Groups

 Throughout the retrosynthetic analysis, we must keep in mind the need for protecting groups.
 Protecting groups are temporary modifications to functional groups that prevent them from interfering with desired reactions.
-For example, an alcohol group might need to be protected as a silyl ether or an ester to prevent it from reacting during a Grignard reaction.
+As an example, an alcohol group might need to be protected as a silyl ether or an ester to prevent it from reacting during a Grignard reaction.
 Choosing the right protecting group is critical, considering its stability under the reaction conditions, ease of installation, and ease of removal.

 Proposed Synthetic Route: A Step-by-Step Approach